-Paolo Petrocelli, PhD-EMBA-FRSA, is a senior cultural manager, university professor and journalist driven by the belief that culture, arts and education are a major force for growth, development and change globally.
+Paolo Petrocelli, PhD-EMBA-FRSA, is a cultural manager, university professor and journalist driven by the belief that culture, arts and education are a major force for growth, development and change globally.

 A passionate, innovative and dynamic manager with an extensive experience in leadership positions in a variety of organizational settings, he is global cultural affairs and an international relations expert.